 Manual drive

 How to make a manual concrete mixer with your own hands?
-In order for the solution to mix, it is necessary that our barrel can freely rotate around its axis.
+In order for the solution to mix, it is necessary that our barrel can rotate freely around its axis.

 bed